- NIH researchers identified that certain appetite-regulating neurons internalize and degrade GLP-1 receptors, causing weight loss plateaus.

 Find clinical options for semaglutide, tirzepatide, and other medical weight loss solutions.

-• Transient responders: Other neurons experienced only brief spikes in cAMP before the signal faded, even while the drug was still present
+- Transient responders: These neurons experience only a brief spike in fullness signals before the response fades, even when the drug is still present.

 Receptor Internalization: The Plateau Mechanism